Here are the distinctions between wealth managers and financial planners.

 A wealth manager, on the other hand, may implement a financial plan, but their goal is to help you understand how best to structure and maximize your assets.
 For example, once you sell your business, how are you going to invest those proceeds, and what kind of entities do you need to set up from an estate planning or business planning perspective to protect your assets and manage the money most effectively?
 How does your life insurance and property-casualty insurance fit into the picture?
 Wealth managers will help you get a comprehensive view of all of the complex financial gears you have in motion, and arrange them in such a way that they all work fluidly together for your benefit and the benefit of future generations.

 Henry + Horne has been in business for over 60 years and is the largest locally owned accounting firm in Arizona.
 This allows them to integrate the expertise in their leading estate, gift and trust department into their approach.
 The result is a truly holistic strategy for their clients.

 Again, wealth management is more than just assessing your incoming and outgoing money; it aims to help you be the best possible steward of your assets by looking at all of them from an investment, estate, business, planning, and even generational perspective.

 It’s important to note that there are specialties that exist within the wealth management profession.
 For example, is your wealth manager someone who’s working in the $1 million to $2 million range, or do they understand the $15 to $20 million clients and all of their complex and comprehensive estate planning and charitable gifting needs?

-Henry + Horne does both financial planning and wealth management in-house, so if you’re grateful for the information but still unsure which one is best for you, reach out to them by phone or email.
-They’d love to look at your unique situation and determine which approach best suits your needs.
-They look forward to hearing from you.
+Henry + Horne does both financial planning and wealth management in-house, so if you’re grateful for the information but still unsure which one is best for you, contact us by phone or email.
+We would love to look at your unique situation and determine which approach best suits your needs.